apify/actor-inspector-agent/README.md

 The **Actor Inspector Agent** is designed to evaluate and analyze other Apify Actors.
 It provides detailed reports on code quality, documentation, uniqueness, and pricing competitiveness, helping developers optimize their Actors and users choose the best tools for their needs.

-This Agent is built using [CrewAI](https://docs.crewai.com/) and [Apify SDK](https://docs.apify.com/sdk/python) and is using modern and flexble pricing model for AI Agents [Pay Per Event](https://docs.apify.com/sdk/js/docs/next/guides/pay-per-event).
+This Agent is built using [CrewAI](https://docs.crewai.com/) and [Apify SDK](https://docs.apify.com/sdk/python) and is using modern and flexible pricing model for AI Agents [Pay Per Event](https://docs.apify.com/sdk/js/docs/next/guides/pay-per-event).

 ## 🎯 Features